 We met at work.
 We didn’t even realise we were starting to like each other.
 After being in a long relationship since I was 17, I need someone to have fun with.
 We are from different walks of life but we get on amazingly.

-A: The problem is, at least in the UK, this lad is legally considered a Minor and this could cause all sorts of problems – for example with your friends, family and work colleagues.
+Answer: The problem is, at least in the UK, this lad is legally considered a minor (i.e. below the age of sexual consent) and dating a minor could cause all sorts of problems – for example with your friends, family and work colleagues.

-I can tell you are smitten because you are talking as if you have no control – “I never expected to to’ etc.
+I can tell you are smitten because you are talking as if you have no control – “I never expected to’ etc. It doesn’t matter.
+You’re the adult and you need to calm down and just consider the possible ramifications of this.

-Q: How wise is it to live with your girlfriend or boyfriend before
+Question: How wise is it to live with your girlfriend or boyfriend before marriage?

 You may be amazed to discover their previously unknown annoying habits – chewing loudly, snoring, leaving wet towels on the bed… you can imagine the type of thing.